 Multiple-site hosting enables you to configure more than one web site on the same Front Door configuration.
 This feature allows you to configure a more efficient topology for your deployments by adding different web sites to a single Front Door configuration.
 Based on your application's architecture, you can configure Azure Front Door to either direct each web site to its own backend pool or have various web sites directed to the same backend pool.
 For example, Front Door can serve traffic for

 videos.contoso.com from two backend pools called ImagePool and VideoPool.
 Alternatively you can configure both the front-end hosts to direct traffic to a single backend pool called MediaPool.

 www.fabrikam.com configured on the same Front Door.

 The cookie-based session affinity feature is useful when you want to keep a user session on the same application backend.
 By using Front Door managed cookies, subsequent traffic from a user session gets directed to the same application backend for processing.
 This feature is important in cases where session state is saved locally on the backend for a user session.

-Front Door supports SSL termination at the edge that is, individual users can set up SSL connection with Front Door environments instead of establishing it over long haul connections with the application backend.
+Front Door supports TLS termination at the edge that is, individual users can set up a TLS connection with Front Door environments instead of establishing it over long haul connections with the application backend.
 Additionally, Front Door supports both HTTP as well as HTTPS connectivity between Front Door environments and your backends.
-So, you can also set up end-to-end SSL encryption.
+So, you can also set up end-to-end TLS encryption.
 For example, if Front Door for your application workload receives over 5000 requests in a minute, due to warm connection reuse, for active services, it will only establish say about 500 connections with your application backend, thereby reducing significant load from your backends.